ankitects/anki-manual/src/filtered-decks.md

 when they are returned to the original deck, they are returned exactly as they started.

-In v1 scheduler, cards were presented more similarly to how they normally are, but studying cards had side effects, and the original position of new cards was lost when you studied them.
+In the v1 scheduler, cards were presented more similarly to how they normally are, but studying cards had side effects, and the original position of new cards was lost when you studied them.